itmm/md-patcher/README.md

 // ...
 ```

-There are three cases to differentiate while parsing code: processing a wildcard line,
+There are two cases to differentiate while parsing code: processing a
-matching a line with the current code version, and inserting a new line into the code file:
+wildcard line, and inserting a new line into the code file:

 ```c++
 // ...